University of Delaware Library Instruction

 As the Library program expands, assessment becomes a key component of improving instruction and documenting successful efforts.
 To that end, librarians use the ACRL performance indicators and expected outcomes to help them create a valid assessment program to measure progress, refine the instruction program, and identify skills which need more emphasis.

 Assessment of information literacy by the University of Delaware Library includes in-class assignments and activities, print and web-based tutorials, and competency tests or self-assessments administered and developed in collaboration with faculty as pre- or post tests.
 The University of Delaware Office of Educational Assessment facilitates program improvement by offering resources and consulting to academic units engaged in the continuous process of assessing student learning and development.
-The Assistant Director for Library Public Services is a member of the Educational Assessment Council.
 The University of Delaware Library follows the assessment guidelines for information literacy of the Association of College and Research Libraries.

 The Library promotes the teaching of information literacy skills using evidence-based student learning outcomes, as outlined above.
 The following presentations have been provided to promote the development of student learning outcomes to support assessment as well as reflective teaching practice.